percona/pmm/docs/get-started/alerting.md

 3. Custom template files available in your  ``yaml srv/alerting/templates`` directory.
 PMM loads them during startup.

 ### Silences
-Silences specify periods of time to suppress notifications.
-During a silence, PMM continues to track metrics but does not send notifications to the specified contact points.
-Once the specified silence expires, notifications are resumed.
+Silences specify periods of time to suppress alerts and their associated notifications.
+During a silence, PMM continues to track metrics and trigger alerts but does not send notifications to the specified contact points.
+Once the silence expires alerts and notifications will resume.
 For example, you can create a silence to suppress trivial notifications during weekends.

 ### Contact points